whatsupmailbox/whatsupmailbox.github.io/_posts/2015-05-30-Fabletics-June-2015-Sneak-Peek.md

 <DT>White Water Outfit</DT>
 </DL>

-<p>I think both outfits are great and will be great for summer.
+<p>I think both outfits look great and will be perfect for summer.
 I'm still debating which one I like better.
 I haven't ordered shorts from them before so I might get that, but the capri has a cool summer design that too good to pass.
 Decisions decisions...</p>
 <br>

 <p><b>Subscription:</b> <a href="http://www.fabletics.com/invite/whatsupmailbox/">Fabletics</a> </p>